Rob Moroso: Busch Series

-Moroso made his debut in the Busch Series at Orange County Speedway in North Carolina in 1986, two days after his 18th birthday.
+Moroso made his debut in the Busch Series at Orange County Speedway in North Carolina in 1986, two days after his eighteenth birthday.
 Driving the No. 23 Old Milwaukee Chevrolet, he qualified an impressive sixth, but finished 21st after suspension issues.
-He made his second start of the season in Rick Hendrick's No. 15 Chevrolet at Rockingham Speedway, finishing 18th.
+He made his second start of the season in Rick Hendrick's No. 15 Chevrolet at Rockingham Speedway, finishing eighteenth.
 Moroso began running full-time in 1987, driving the No. 25 Oldsmobile owned by his father and sponsored by Moroso Performance.
-Moroso ran 25 of 27 races that season, with eight top tens and a 15th-place points finish.
+Moroso ran 25 of 27 races that season, with eight top tens and a fifteenth place points finish.
 1988 was a breakout season for Moroso.
-He won his first career race in July 1988 at Myrtle Beach Speedway, at the age of 19, after out-dueling defending series champion Larry Pearson.
+He won his first career race in July 1988 at Myrtle Beach Speedway, at the age of nineteen, after out-dueling defending series champion Larry Pearson.
 He would score his second win of the season at Charlotte, and finished second in the final Busch series points to Tommy Ellis.

 In 1989, Moroso was vying with veteran driver Tommy Houston for the championship in the final race of the year, at Martinsville Speedway.
 Houston's engine failed during the race, while Moroso finished third and won the title by 55 points over Houston.
-At the time Moroso was the youngest champion in the history of NASCAR.
-Moroso won a total of six races from 1988 to 1989, including 3 consecutive at Charlotte Motor Speedway, and was voted the most popular driver on the circuit.
+At the time Moroso was the youngest champion in the history of NASCAR at only 21 years of age.
+Moroso won a total of six races from 1988 to 1989, including three consecutive at Charlotte Motor Speedway, and was voted the most popular driver on the circuit.

 Winston Cup Series

-Moroso made his debut in Winston Cup in 1988 at Charlotte in the No. 47 Peak Antifreeze Chevrolet for Hendrick Motorsports, finishing 14th.
+Moroso made his debut in Winston Cup in 1988 at Charlotte in the No. 47 Peak Antifreeze Chevrolet for Hendrick Motorsports, finishing fourteenth.
 He would race one more time in 1988 and ran two races in 1989 as a warm up for the following season.
 Moroso declared he was running for Rookie of the Year in the 1990 season, driving the No. 20 Crown Central Petroleum Oldsmobile for his father.
 The highlight of the season was a ninth-place finish in the Pepsi Firecracker 400 at Daytona.
-Other than that, Moroso posted no wins, no top 5's, and only 1 top 10 and DNF'd in 15 races.
+Other than that, Moroso posted no wins, no top-fives, and only one top-ten and DNF'd in fifteen races.